Yash1622/Flow-Logs-Parser/README.md

 This project is to parse the file containing flow log data and store the tag counts based on a lookup table.
 It also generates counts for each port/protocol combination.

 ## Assumptions:
-- The program only supports the default AWS flow log format and version 2.
 - The flow log file must be a text file in the default AWS flow log format, version 2, as specified in the AWS VPC Fow Logs Documentation.
 - The lookup table must be a txt file having comma seperated values with a header with the following columns:
   - dstport - an integer representing destination port
   - protocol - a string representing the protocol
   - tag - a string representing the tag uniquely identified by dstport and protocol together
 - The first line of the lookup table file is assumed to be a header and is skipped
-- The log entries must be in the default log format as specified in the AWS VPC Fow Logs Documentation.
 - The mapping of protocol numbers to their corresponding protocol names is present in protocol_mapping_table.csv (the data is sourced from [Wikipedia](https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers))

 ## File Structure: